Ellen J. Kullman is retired Chair of the Board and CEO of DuPont.

 As a business leader, she led double-digit growth of the company’s Safety & Protection business portfolio, started-up two successful high-growth businesses known today as DuPont Industrial Biosciences and DuPont Sustainable Solutions.
 During her seven years as CEO, Mrs. Kullman led the company’s focus on growth in emerging international markets and championed the power of DuPont science and global market knowledge to transform industries.
 She decisively positioned the company for its next generation of growth, executing a strong plan that is delivering results today while positioning DuPont for future growth.

 She is a board director of United Technologies Corp and Carbon.
 She is an international advisory council member of the Singapore Economic Development Board, a member of the National Academy of Engineering and past president of the U.S. China Business Council.
-She serves on the board of trustees of Tufts University and the board of overseers for Tufts School of Engineering.
+She serves on the Board of Trustees of Tufts University and the Board of Advisors for Tufts School of Engineering.

 Mrs. Kullman has been named as one of the “50 Most Powerful Women in Business” by Fortune and one of the “World’s Most Powerful Women” by Forbes.
 She has received honorary doctorates from Lehigh University, the University of Edinburgh and the University of Delaware.